niklas-w/Molecular-systematics-course/Tutorials/4.MaximumLikelihood/Readme.md

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/4.MaximumLikelihood/RAxML4.png" alt="RAxML4" width="600"></p>

+The tree is rooted by default on the first taxon in your dataset or on the longest branch in the dataset.
+In our case we should reroot the tree on the branch leading to *Asterocampa* (which is our outgroup).
+In FigTree, click on the branch leading to *Asterocampa* to select it, and then click on the "Reroot" button in FigTree.

 **Questions**

 1. Are the RAxML bootstrap values higher/lower compared to those recovered from the UFBoot2 in IQTREE?